duckietown/template-library/README.md

 ## Anatomy of the repo

-The fake library is called "`duckietown_pondcleaner`" and there is one command-line tool called `dt-pc-demo.`
+This repository describes a library called "`duckietown_pondcleaner`" and there is one command-line tool called `dt-pc-demo.`

 *Warning*: Do not remove files/features just because you don't understand.
 Ask instead.